ryanhnelson/coursera-getting-and-cleaning-data/week-01/week-01-notes.md

 This can be a Word or text file, with a section called "Study Design" describing data collection, and a "Code Book" section describing variables and units.

+### 4. The Recipe

+1. Ideally, a script (e.g., R, Python) that performs the operation
+ * The input is the raw data
+ * The output, is the processed data
+ * There should be no parameters in the script (i.e., no interaction required)

+ If scripts cannot handle every part of the step, and there are manual steps required, then the "recipe" should include steps to reproduce the data preparation and tidying process. *GO OVERBOARD*

+ The biggest research paper in favor of austerity was based on incorrect data and was later retracted?

 ## Downloading Files